Avula Parthasarathy

 Avula Parthasarathy, popularly known as Swamiji (born 8 June 1927), is an Indian philosopher and exponent of Vedanta, one of the ancient philosophies of India.
 He translates the subtle philosophical themes into a practical technique of living.
 He has multiple degrees in literature, science and law, and completed a postgraduate degree in international law from London University.
 Renouncing a shipping business early in life, he has dedicated his life to study, research and propagation of Vedanta.
 His writings, discourses and seminars have featured in international press and television media.
 Business, sport and film celebrities regularly seek his counsel.

-Vedanta

-Vedanta is derived from two words, veda knowledge and anta end.
-Vedanta means the culmination of knowledge.
-It presents eternal principles of life and living, equips one with the strength of intellect to meet challenges and live a life of action and peace.
-Above all, its philosophy leads one to the ultimate goal of Self-Realisation.

 Lifetime

 At 94 years, Swamiji follows a daily schedule of yoga and jogging.
 He is also an accomplished sportsman, regularly winning most-valuable player awards for his Academy cricket team.

 In over five decades of service, Swamiji's contribution has been the translation of subtle philosophical themes into practical techniques of living.
 An exercise that has reduced stress and increased productivity among human beings.

 His personality and lifetime effort has been profiled in books prescribed for students in India: